 The report is organized as follows.
 Section 1 introduces key features of DryadLINQ CTP.
 Section 2 studies the task scheduling in DryadLINQ CTP with a SWG application.
 Section 3 explores hybrid parallel programing models with Matrix Multiplication.
 Section 4 introduces distributed grouped aggregation exemplified by PageRank.
 Section 5 investigates the programming issues of DryadLINQ CTP.
-Section 6 illustrates how Dryad/DryadLINQ has been used in class projects for computer science graduate students of Professor Qiu's courses at Indiana University.
+Section 6 explains the applicability of DryadLINQ to education and training.
 Note that in the report: "Dryad/DryadLINQ CTP" refers to the Dryad/DryadLINQ community technical preview released in 2010.12; "Dryad/DryadLINQ (2009.11)" refers to the version released in 2009.11.11; "Dryad/DryadLINQ" refers to all Dryad/DryadLINQ versions.
 Experiments are conducted on three Windows HPC clusters: STORM, TEMPEST, and MADRID [Appendix A, B, and C].
 STORM consists of heterogeneous multicore nodes while TEMPEST and MADRID are homogeneous production systems of 768 and 128 cores each.